3sIT/k8scheck/docs/usage.rst

                         kubeconfig file
   --in-cluster          use the kubernetes in-cluster config --kube-log-level=KUBE_LOG_LEVEL
-                        log level for the kubetest logger --kube-error-log-lines=KUBE_ERROR_LOG_LINES
+                        log level for the k8scheck logger --kube-error-log-lines=KUBE_ERROR_LOG_LINES
                         set the number of lines to tail from container logs on error. to show all lines, set this to -1.